robbmj/QtLogger/README.md

 With thanks to
 <a href="http://ca.linkedin.com/pub/constantine-grantcharov/4/bb7/44b">
-Mr. Constantine grantcharov
+Mr. Constantine Grantcharov
-</a> for some of the original inspiration for this logger
+</a> for some of the original inspiration for this logger.